 Christiaens examines ideas of photographic and familial gazes, recontextualising family images and the photographic genre in a way that resonates with ideas of a reclamation of sites of photography.
 It’s multi-layered work where family, photographic, and gender-based narratives overlap with material ideas of the photographic image.

 What do photos tell us about the people we love, about the people we relate to?
 What do photos tell us about ourselves, and about how we relate to the other?
 Does photography bring us closer to the other?
 These are the questions that Christiaens asks herself in her work, each time through a personal and intimate narrative about family and relationships.

 The medium with which she does that, photography, is also questioned.
 Is the lens a window into the other?
 Or rather a mirror for ourselves and our desires?
 What changes when the photographer steps into the image and becomes a subject also?

 Whether it’s documenting her sister who used to be her brother, portraying her own family during the pandemic or looking for overlaps and differences in her own story and that of her mother, what Christiaens is trying to do is to create an image of herself in relation to the other, and of the other in relation to her.

+‘Xenia’ is a combination of recent and past portraits that Arian Christiaens made of her sister.
+Christiaens uses the act of creating portraits as an attempt to communicate and understand her sister’s personality.
+‘Xenia’ handles the search for identity and how people struggle with fitting in society.
+Next to this search for identity, Christiaens also addresses the limitations of portraiture and the inability of photography to tell the truth.
 What is constructed and what is real?
 Who is Xenia as a character and what does she express?
-The fear to exist, to (not) feel at ease in your own body and environment, the complexity of one’s personality are themes that I deal with in this body of work that floats between a photographic documentary and a (staged) story.
+The fear to exist, to (not) feel at ease in your own body and environment, the complexity of ones personality are themes that Christiaens deals with in a publication that floats between a photographic documentary and a (staged) story.